-Guest Introduction: Dr. Mark Goulston is a business advisor, consultant, speaker, trainer, coach and mentor to CEOs and entrepreneurs.
+Dr. Mark Goulston is a business advisor, consultant, speaker, trainer, coach and mentor to CEOs and entrepreneurs.
 He has been a professor of psychiatry at UCLA’s internationally renowned Neuropsychiatric Institute for 25 years.
 He’s also been a crisis psychiatrist for 30 years, and has worked as an FBI and police hostage negotiation trainer.
-Mark is the author of several best-selling books, including , “Just Listen” and his most recent book, “Get Out of Your Own Way”, He is also a contributing writer for a number of online media outlets, including Harvard Business Review, Business Insider, and the Huffington Post, and frequently appears as a guest expert on several major TV news outlets.
-“Talking to Crazy.”
-Interview Summary:
+Mark is the author of several best-selling books, including “Just Listen”, “Get Out of Your Own Way”, and his most recent book, “Talking to Crazy.”
+He is also a contributing writer for a number of online media outlets, including Harvard Business Review, Business Insider, and the Huffington Post, and frequently appears as a guest expert on several major TV news outlets.

 Mark also discusses the importance of being able to express oneself in a relationship, and why we become stressed when we feel like we’re not being heard.
 He explains how stress affects our brains, and how men and women deal with stress differently.
 He also talks about the relationship between listening and self-awareness, and offers some tips on how to become more self-aware.